There are currently no products in the cart.

 Here at Dioxyme, we get asked all the time “Why can’t I lose weight?” and the reality is that there are actually a number of reasons you may not be seeing the weight-loss results you’re after.

 From eating empty calories to not getting enough sleep, there are all sorts of factors that can affect your ability to lose weight.
-In order to get you pointed in the right direction on your weight-loss journey, we’re going over 16 of the most common reasons why you can’t lose weight.
+In order to get you pointed in the right direction on your weight-loss journey, we’re going over 16 of the most common reasons you’re having a hard time losing weight.

 1. There Are Too Many Calories in Your Diet

-If you’re having trouble with weight loss, it’s very likely you’re taking in too many calories in your daily diet.
+If you’re not experiencing a steady, gradual reduction in your weight, it’s very likely you’re taking in too many calories in your daily diet.
 In fact, it’s probably the most common reason people aren’t able to lose weight.

 While you may think you have a pretty good grasp on your calorie intake, the reality is that most people overestimate how many calories their body actually needs.
 That’s where knowing your Total Daily Energy Expenditure (TDEE) comes into play.